TrueBlocks/trueblocks-core/src/other/monitors/README.md

 ### Managing the Cache

 Finally, you may want to manage the transaction cache for a particular monitor.
-You may do this with the `cacheMan` application. `cacheMan` allows you to import, remove, replace, list, and fix the data in a monitor.
+You may do this with the `c acheMan` application. `c acheMan` allows you to import, remove, replace, list, and fix the data in a monitor.
 Type this to get help:

     cd ./monitors/<monitor_name>
-    cacheMan
+    c acheMan

 For example, if you've gathered a list of transactions from EtherScan, you may prepare an `import.txt` file (which contains simply one record with two tab-separated fields `blockNumber` and `transactionIndex` -- alternatively, simply the transaction hashes).
 Place that file in the monitor's folder and run:

     cd ./monitors/<monitor_name>
-    cacheMan -i cache/0x.....bin
+    c acheMan -i cache/0x.....bin

 where `0x.....bin` is the name of the cache file.
 There's a similar feature for removing items from the cache.
-For more information, see the [cacheMan README.md](../src/apps/cacheMan/README.md) for more information.
+For more information, see the [c acheMan README.md](../src/apps/c acheMan/README.md) for more information.